lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-03-14-revisiting_demillo.md

 layout: post
 title:  "Revisiting an early critique of formal verification"
 usemathjax: true
-tags: [verification, philosophy, formalised mathematics, Principia Mathematica]
+tags: [verification, philosophy, formalised mathematics, Principia Mathematica, Lean]
 ---
 In 1979, a paper appeared that challenged the emerging field of program verification:
 "[Social Processes and Proofs of Theorems and Programs](https://doi.org/10.1145/359104.359106)",